sachinchoolur/tiny-events.js/README.md

 TinyEvents is available on NPM, Yarn, and GitHub.
 You can use any of the following method to download tinyEvents

 -   [NPM](https://www.npmjs.com/) - NPM is a package manager for the JavaScript programming language.
-You can install `tinyevents` using the following command
+You can install `tiny-events.js` using the following command

     ```sh
-    npm install tinyevents
+    npm install tiny-events.js
     ```

 -   [YARN](https://yarnpkg.com/) - Yarn is another popular package manager for